nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md

 - `local_annotation_dir` (path to local annotation directory if using custom annotations, output from [Step 2d](#2d-load-annotation-metadata))
 - `annotation_config_path` (URL or path to annotation config file if using custom annotations, output from [Step 2d](#2d-load-annotation-metadata))

-  > Note: See [Affymetrix_array_annotations.csv](https://github.com/nasa/GeneLab_Data_Processing/tree/master/Microarray/Affymetrix/Array_Annotations/Affymetrix_array_annotations.csv) for the latest config file used at GeneLab.
+  > Note: See [config.csv](../Workflow_Documentation/NF_MAAffymetrix/examples/annotations/config.csv) for the latest annotation config file used at GeneLab.
 This file can also be created manually by following the [file specification](../Workflow_Documentation/NF_MAAffymetrix/examples/annotations/README.md).

 - `probeset_level_data` (R object containing probeset level expression values after summarization of normalized probeset level data, output from [Step 7](#7-probeset-summarization))